 - Played with in an episode of Justice League that shows Zatanna performs for an audience with traditional illusions and stage tricks that fit this trope already, but then ends her show by using a real magic spell in order to keep people guessing how she really pulls off her acts.

 - What's New, Scooby-Doo?: The episode "Riva Ras Regas" centers on the ghost of the recently deceased stage magician Rufus Raucous, who turns out to have faked his death to get out of the spotlight and retire.
 He was last seen in a straitjacket nailed to a spinning wheel inside a building being demolishing by a wrecking ball, yet no explanation is given for how he survived other than "he's just that good", apparently.
 Later, when Rufus is encouraged by the gang to hold one more show to lure out the ghost, he perfoms tricks like being able to sprout new disembodied hands out of his sleeves, which walk around with a life of their own.
 How he does that isn't explained either, unless he invested thousands of dollars in animatronics.note His "ghost" can also fly, which turns out to be by magnets in its shoes, far more powerful than any real world magnet.

-- Parodied in Teen Titans Go! episode Magic, where Robin is performing tricks that the team all consider ridiculously amazing, but Raven is not convinced.
+- Parodied in the Teen Titans Go! episode "Magic", where Robin is performing tricks that the team all consider ridiculously amazing, but Raven is not convinced.
 Brought Up to Eleven when Robin tries to be a young Houdini by escaping a tank full of water while tied up.
 It doesn't work.
 Before the latter, we get this little gem:

 Robin: I know what I'm doing, Raven.
 I saw it on the internet.